restfulhead/azure-functions-nodejs-openapi-validator/packages/ajv-openapi-request-response-validator/README.md

-# Azure Functions Open API v3 specification validation
+# AJV Open API v3 specification validation

 This library contains an Open API v3.0 validator that validates http requests and responses.